idiv-biodiversity/bromeliad/README.md

 If you want to contribute with new species or corrections, please contact the [maintainer](mailto:alexander.zizka@idiv.de) of the package.

 ## Licence
-The package and data are available under a GPL-3 license.
+The package and data are available under a CC-BY license.

 ## Citation
 If you use the data, please cite the package as Zizka A, Azevedo J, Leme E, NEves B, Costa AFC, Caceres D & Zizka, G (2019) Biogeography and conservation status of the pineapple family (Bromeliaceae). *Diversity and Distributions*, 26(2):183-195.
 DOI:10.1111/ddi.13004.